pafoster/pyitlib/README.rst

     >>> drv.entropy([1, 2, 1, 2, -1])
     array(1.0)

 In measures expressible in terms of joint entropy (such as conditional entropy, mutual information etc.), equally many realisations of respective random variables are required (with realisations coupled using a common index).
 Any missing data for random variable ``X`` results in the corresponding realisations for random variable ``Y`` being ignored, and vice versa.
-Thus, the following method calls yield equivalent results (note use of alternative placeholder value):
+Thus, the following method calls yield equivalent results (note use of alternative placeholder value ``None``):

 .. code:: python